 The last to join our little group are Taurus O’Halloran and Phineas Flix, both my yearmates.
-Tall, muscular and lean like the best of Quidditch players, Taurus slaps both Theo, his teammate, and Pyxis, his dormmate, on the back, his crooked nose and brown eyes lifting up in a happy grin.
+Tall and lean like the best of Quidditch players, Taurus slaps both Theo, his teammate, and Pyxis, his dormmate, on the back, his crooked nose and brown eyes lifting up in a happy grin.
 The Nott boys are too thin, I think to myself as Pyxis stumbles a little.
 I let my mind venture a little, cautiously, towards Theo’s mind.
 What I feel is a blank rage and despair, a pain like his heart has been ripped from him then carefully sewn back in.
 I smile sadly: he knows he may never see his father again.
 My sweet Theo.

 I hastily pull my mind back to myself and stand up to give Phin a hug.
 A descendant of the ancient Black family - allegedly, though I've never seen a family tree - and fiercely proud of his purest of blood, Phineas is slim and dark, like me.
 His skin seems to shine unhealthily in the light streaming through the compartment window, pallid, like it hasn't been fed by the sunlight for a long time.
 He squints around: despite being rather near-sighted, Phin is far too stubborn to wear glasses.

 After Theo excuses himself, claiming that he’s off to find his girlfriend, a milk-faced fifth year whom I hate, Phin takes his place beside me.